Afonsodalvi/Afonsodalvi/README.md

 ### Hello guys.
-I am Lawyer and Programmer.
+I am DevRel and Programmer.
 An enthusiastic and eternal student of Web3.👋

 Here are some ideas to get you started: